paradisec-archive/digitising_manuscripts/index.md

      <img width="200" src="images/imgcap-EOS-settings-more-lighting.jpg">
     </p>

 10. When the live view window shows what you would like to capture, either click on the round, black button in the top right corner in the remote window, or the small black button in the lower left side of the live view window, or press the space bar.
 Repeat this step for each page of your item.
+If you are capturing more than one item/notebook, then restart your workflow from step 6.
+Do not forget to reset your image naming and counting.

     <p align="center">
      <img width="500" src="images/imgcap-remote-viewer.jpg">